 Adaptive Authentication scores the risk of each login attempt on a scale of 0-100 and compares the calculated risk score to the maximum level you're comfortable with:

-No calculated risk: Require MFA if the login's risk factor is less than 5.
+No calculated risk: Require MFA if the login risk factor is 5 or greater.
 Login attempts that fit a pattern of behavior that machine learning recognizes over time as safe (for example, the user is logging in from their home IP address/OS/browser) will eventually be calculated as less than 5.

-Low calculated risk: Require MFA if the login's risk factor is calculated between 5 to 25.
+Low calculated risk: Require MFA if the login risk factor is 25 or greater.
 This is more strict than No calculated risk.
 MFA is more likely required with user login.

-Medium calculated risk: Require MFA if the login's risk factor is calculated between 26 to 50.
+Medium calculated risk: Require MFA if the login risk factor is 50 or greater.
 This is more strict than Low calculated risk.
 MFA requirement is increasingly likely with user login.

 Assign the user policy to a Group or to individual users.